-In our days when fats are recognized to be bad for health, and the very word "fat" has a negative meaning, oils, as a source of the unwanted substance, are often misunderstood.
-Natural oils contain hundreds of organic constituents such as hormones, vitamins and other natural elements that can be beneficial for the skin.
+In recent years, fats have been recognised as unhealthy, and the word “fat” has taken on a negative connotation.
+However, oils, a source of fat, are often misunderstood and underappreciated when it comes to skin care.
+Natural oils contain a wealth of organic constituents, including hormones, vitamins and other natural elements that can be highly beneficial for older skin.

-Natural oils can be divided into two general categories - essential oils and carrier or base oils.
-Essential oils are volatile compounds found in plans.
-They give fruits, flowers, herbs and spices their fragrance and flavor.
-These oils are obtained by distillation or expression.
-Essential oils are higly concentrated and used at a very low concentration.
-Carrier oils, such as almond, sunflower, olive, walnut are used in higher concentration in cosmetics, or they can be applied directly to the skin to nourish, soften and protect it.
-They are used as a base in which essential oils are diluted.
-Oils are highly penetrating.
-They easily enter through a cell wall delivering essential vitamins, oxygen, and nutrients.
-This helps to stimulate cell metabolism and regeneration process.
-Ability of oils to penetrate and carry nutrients through the the cell wall to the cell nucleus can prevent cell deterioration that can lead to infections and diseases.
-Many oils have anti bacterial properties, thus helping to reduce infections in sensitive or damaged skin.
-Oils have been successfully used in skin care preparations for centuries.
-They constitute a substantial part of skin care formulations, and some people actually prefer oils to creams.
+Oils can be divided into two general categories – essential oils and carrier or base oils.
+Essential oils are volatile compounds found in plants that give fruits, flowers, herbs, and spices their fragrance and flavour.
+These oils are highly concentrated and used at very low concentrations in skincare products.
+Carrier oils, such as almond, sunflower, olive and walnut, are used in higher concentrations in cosmetics or can be applied directly to the skin to nourish, soften, and protect it.
+They serve as a base in which essential oils are diluted.

-While moisturizing your skin (there are oil-free products designed for oily skin), you can try products with such essential oils as tea tree, basil, eucalyptus, cedarwood, cypress, lemon, lavender that are known to normalize oily skin and, along with sage and lemongrass oils, to slow down body oil production.
-Tea tree oil, chamomile, lavender, geranium, rose, neroli and ylang ylang are recommended for all skin types.
-These essential oils are soothing, anti-inflammatory, healing and nutritive.
-Mature skin will also benefit from clary sage, palmarosa, carrot seed oil - for they are proven to be effective in wrinkle prevention.
+Essential oils such as tea tree, basil, eucalyptus, cedarwood, cypress, lemon, and lavender are known to normalize oily skin and slow down oil production.
+Tea tree oil, chamomile, lavender, geranium, rose, neroli, and ylang ylang are recommended for all skin types as they are soothing, anti-inflammatory, healing, and nutritive.
+Mature skin can benefit from clary sage, palmarosa, and carrot seed oil, which have been proven effective in preventing wrinkles.